Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 That being said, there are workouts to avoid—like contact sports, horse riding, or heavy weightlifting. 🏋🏼♀️

 Yep, you guessed it, check with your doctor about the pregnancy workouts you can enjoy with minimal risk.

 Do I get extra support with a high-risk pregnancy?

 What your practitioner offers you will vary, depending on your circumstances and which specific high-risk factors they’re supporting.

 With this in mind, you might be recommended:

-Prenatal cell-free DNA (cfDNA) screening, where a blood sample is taken from the mama, and the baby’s DNA is screened for specific chromosome problems.
+- Prenatal cell-free DNA (cfDNA) screening: Where a blood sample is taken from the mama, and the baby’s DNA is screened for specific chromosomal abnormalities

-Invasive genetic screening.
-These tests are called Amniocentesis or Chorionic Villus Sampling (CVS).
-During Amniocentesis, a sample of the amniotic fluid that protects your baby during pregnancy is taken from the uterus.
+- Invasive genetic screening: These tests are called amniocentesis or Chorionic Villus Sampling (CVS).
+During amniocentesis, a sample of the amniotic fluid that protects your baby during pregnancy is taken from the uterus.
 During CVS, a sample of cells is removed from the placenta.
-Your healthcare provider can give you much more detailed info about these tests, because they do carry risk.
+Your healthcare provider can give you much more detailed info about these tests because they do carry risks.